itsSanalog/sanalog.net/README.md

 # sanalog.net
 Personal website.
-Currently being used to sell myself.
+Currently not in use.

 For an actual description of the site, purpose, development and whatnot, check [sanalog.net/blog/code/sanalog.net](https://sanalog.net/blog/code/sanalog.net).